The Regent School: History

 The school started with the admission of primary school pupils from ages 2 to 11.
 Senior school opened in 2007.

 Enrollment

-The school has 500 pupils in primary and 300 pupils in the secondary school.
-The secondary school offers a boarding facility with a day option.
-The school accepts school fees in US dollars.
+The school has 500 pupils in primary and 600 pupils in the secondary school.
+The secondary school offers both a day and boarding option.
+The boarding has 4 houses, 2 male and 2 female.

 House system

 The house system is a way of facilitating relationships among the pupils and also to enhance their team and leadership spirit.
 Each house is coordinated by a prefect.
 The house system operates on unit bases.
 The maximum points that can be earned are 25 units.
 Certificates and badges are the rewards for good behaviour.
-Houses are named after African rivers.
+Most houses are named after African countries.
 The four houses in the school are: